 The value of each category of asset is reviewed at the end of each financial year for evidence of reductions in value.
-Where impairment is identified as part of this review or as a result of a revaluation exercise, the loss is charged to the SOFA.
+Where impairment is identified as part of this review or as a result of a revaluation exercise, the loss is charged to the Statement of Financial Activities.